Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Super Airy Structures

 Theorem~\ref{thm:SAS1} and Theorem~\ref{thm:main} immediately show that a unique solution to the untwisted/$\mu$-twisted abstract super loop equations that respects the polarization exists.
 Thus, we have:

-\begin{corollary} There exists a solution to the untwisted/$\mu$-twisted abstract super loop equations that respects the polarization, and it is uniquely constructed by the untwisted/$\mu$-twisted super topological recursion of Definition~\ref{def:STR}. \end{corollary}
+\begin{corollary} There exists a solution to the untwisted/$\mu$-twisted abstract super loop equations that respects the polarization, and it is uniquely constructed by the untwisted/$\mu$-twisted super topological recursion of Proposition \ref{prop:STR}. \end{corollary}

 \begin{remark} If one drops all fermionic dependences from discussions, not only $\psi_{kl}$ but also all fermionic modes $\Gamma_i$ and vector spaces $V_z^F$, one gets the topological recursion without branch covers.
 In particular, Theorem~\ref{thm:main} holds for any positive integer $N$ which is more general than an analogous recursion for $r=2$ in \cite{BBCC}. \end{remark}